slowernews/wisdom-tldr/README.md

 People procrastinate specially when there are no urgency/deadlines: the panic monster

+> *'Pressed by circumstances, we feel unusually energized and focused.'*

 // > *'mark manson on procrastination

 ===
 ###On herd mentality